Hghrv/GDPR-Obfuscator/README.md

       .
 Then configure your AWS credentials with the following command: aws configure

-      A prompt message should appear inviting to enter your AWS credentials.
-Ensure that the default region name is set to "eu-west-2", and that the default output format is set to  format as below:
+A prompt message should appear inviting to enter your AWS credentials.Ensure that the default region name is set to "eu-west-2", and that the default output format is set to  format as below:

     AWS Access Key ID: ###########
     AWS Secret Access Key: #############
     Default region name: eu-west-2
     Default output format: json

 Important Note:
 Never display your AWS credentials on public platforms or in code and make sure to store them securely as they consitute a very sensitive and powerful authentication wall.

 Step 3: Install project requirements as specified in requirements.txt